krusejake/2022_redistricting_tradeoffs/README.md

 Please find the requirements.xlsx file in the main folder.

 3. Wireframes
-Please find the Powerpoint wireframes file in the main folder.
+Please find Geog575 Final Project WireFrames-Final-Jake & Yuhan.pptx in the main folder.